-Emmet, voiced by Chris Pratt, the most ordinary character without imagination you will ever see, is seemingly “the special”, a being who will stop the evil plotting of Lord Business, Will Ferrell, who wishes to destroy all creativity and playtime in the world of the Legos.
-With Vitruvius, Morgan Freeman, as his mentor and Wyldstyle, Elizabeth Banks, and Batman, a hilarious Will Arnett, as sidekicks among others, Emmet engages in a daring quest that caravans through pirates, cowboys, superheroes, fantasy lands and a little boy’s basement.
-There is never a strong sense of danger involved in the events of the story, but that does not make it less compelling, instead adding a level of carefree fun absent in so many films.
+Emmet (Chris Pratt), the most ordinary character without imagination you will ever see, is seemingly “the special”, a being who will stop the evil plotting of Lord Business (Will Ferrell) who wishes to destroy all creativity and playtime in the world of the Legos.
+With Vitruvius (Morgan Freeman) as his mentor and Wyldstyle (Elizabeth Banks) and Batman (Will Arnett) as sidekicks, Emmet engages in a daring quest that caravans through pirates, cowboys, superheroes, fantasy lands and a little boy’s basement.

-While Emmet and Vitruvius have compelling characters and strong narratives, Batman steals the show in just a few scenes just because he is Batman.
-For fans of the character, they will not be disappointed with the Dark Knight.
+While Emmet and Vitruvius have compelling characters and strong narratives, Batman steals the show in a hilarious parody that pays homage to the character.

 Humor drives the narrative through its weaker points so the audience is always entertained.
-The end of act two and the beginning of act three do drag a little bit and some might have issues with the conclusion and its diverting focus, but it is where the film’s heart lies and makes the movie truly memorable.
+The end of act two and the beginning of act three do drag a little bit and some might have issues with the conclusion and its diverting focus, but the film wears its heart on its sleeve and is never dull.

 The film stresses a belief in the power of imagination.
 Finn is a boy who just wants to let his mind take him places and explore, but his father believes that things must be done according to a set of rigid instructions.
 While this may seem a flimsy premise for an entire film, it actually pits two contrasting views on creativity and the value of imagination against each other: one that values venturing out and attempting to create something unafraid of criticism, another that believes in strict interpretation and the achievement of perfection above all else.
 There is no doubt that the film is biased towards a belief in venturing out, but it is an interesting dynamic to consider.
 These two differing philosophies clash, symbolized by Lord Business’ incessant desire to create order and Emmet’s need to prove himself as “the special”.